javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-01-05-kernel-contributor-3.md

 In theory, you should get some feedback within two weeks, but that varies a lot depending on the subsystem and how busy the reviewers and maintainers are.
 That feedback will consist of public replies (i.e. to you and to the involved mailing list(s)) with either inline comments or summaries and code-review trailers at the bottom.
 Your replies should follow that pattern as well, removing irrelevant paragraphs in long emails to avoid that your comments are overlooked.

 If the feedback you get asks you to modify your patches, feel free to discuss if you disagree or require additional information.
 That is always better than sending an unnecessary additional version.
-On the other hand, if you get a trailer like <span style="color:blue">Reviewed-by: somename &lt;some email&gt;</span>, your patch would be considered good to go.
+On the other hand, if you get a trailer like <span style="color:blue">Reviewed-by: some-name &lt;some email&gt;</span>, your patch would be considered good to go.
 Sometimes a second reviewer finds something that is not completely right, and the first review might not be relevant anymore, so be ready for that as well.
 But if that does not happen, you can add the trailer to the next version of the patch if the series does not get accepted as it is.
 Obviously, if the series gets accepted as it is, you do not need to send a new version with the trailers you got and no further changes.
 In that case, you are basically done.

 If you do not get any reply within two weeks (the merge window is a special period of time when you should be more patient, though), do not send your series again.
-Just send an email replying to your series as a ping.
-A simple "Gentle ping" message should be enough.
+Personally, I would wait a bit longer because kernel communication is not fast unless you are fixing an important bug.
+But if you can't wait for some good reason, or you have been waiting for way too long (i.e. *many* weeks) just send a respectful email replying to your series and asking for a review, telling that the series is still relevant.
+Don't send anything like a plain "ping", because no one likes that, and you might get negative feedback.
+You could get some very polite feedback like [this one](https://lore.kernel.org/all/cd396e7a-3861-42ea-9e02-c4701e684df2@sirena.org.uk/) by Mark Brown, but it could be way less friendly as well.

 <u>One reminder that could save your life:</u> I have already mentioned that you **could** get some abrupt reply you did not expect. <span style="color:red"><b>NEVER FIRE BACK!</b></span> There is nothing to win and much to lose, especially because you are a newbie that might have made an obvious mistake, something that is documented, and you should know, but ignored.
 In the end, no one knows you, you are a newcomer with no experience in the kernel and simply nothing to back you up.
 If you feel offended, just keep your hands away from the keyboard, drink some water and stay calm.
 Make sure you did not mess up (you probably did) and always reply politely, but keeping your point if you think you are right.
 Some maintainers are under stress and pressure (you are involved in a couple of patches, not in hundreds like some of them), and they get fed up with repeating the same things over and over again.
 Maybe they had a bad day...
 Who cares, stay focused and work on your next version.
 You are here to collaborate, not to argue.
 Even the *not-so-friendly* maintainers are fair, and if your next version is good and useful, they will eventually send you an **applied, thanks**.